 About the Stitches

 There’s a few special stitches involved in making the XOXO Slouch Hat, along some fun modification options.
 One cool option I included was how to add a few rows of beads to your crochet slouch hat.
 There’s some more about beads below, but first let’s talk about the stitches on this beanie.

-If you’d rather skip the beads, the alternative would be the bobble stitch.
+The first stitch we’re gonna go over will be the bobble stitch.
 There’s a couple variations to the bobble stitch.
 For this pattern, you will be using a smaller bobble (although you can use a larger bobble if you’d like!).
 This is done by only pulling up 3 loops before you complete your stitch.
 Larger bobbles often use 4 or more loops.

 Yarn over, pull up a loop, yarn over, pull through two loops.
 Repeat 2 more times (there should be 4 loops on your hook).
 Yarn over and pull through all 4 loops.
 Push your bobble to the front of your work.